u-eff-gee/nutr/README.md

 ## 4. Acknowledgments

-The author would like to thank Ethan McConnell for help with implementing geometry.
+The authors would like to thank Ethan McConnell for help with implementing geometry.

 ## 5. References